top of page

 Governance

 It was determined that the function of prevocational accreditation should sit in PMAS as it relates to and has the potential to inform other prevocational medical matters.
-To maintain the governance and management of the accreditation service as independent with no undue influence or interference from Department of Health (DoH) as the primary funding body of Accreditation, or from any other area of the community, including government, health services, or professional associations, it operates the accreditation service independent of the PMAS reporting lines.
+To maintain the governance and management of the accreditation service as independent with no undue influence or interference from NT Health as the primary funding body of accreditation, or from any other area of the community, including government, health services, or professional associations, it operates the accreditation service independent of the PMAS reporting lines.

 There is a Committee and a Panel that administer the function of Prevocational Accreditation for the Northern Territory.